planetfederal/workshops/workshops/data_configs/sphinx/source/vector.rst

   *Generalizing data store in GeoServer*

 The :guilabel:`Generalizing data store` is similar to the ImagePyramid for raster layers, supporting pregeneralized versions of a single layer, and seamlessly managing which layer is used when responding to a request.
-The pregeneralized version can be created as we have already seen, but in this case as we are working with a shapefile, it is also possible to use a free GeoTools tool that provides a better integration.
+The pregeneralized version can be created as we have already seen, but in this case as we are working with a shapefile, it is also possible to use a GeoTools tool that provides a better integration.

 In your GeoServer ``WEB-INF/lib`` folder you should see a .jar file called ``gt-feature-pregeneralized-<version>.jar``.
 This contains the generalization tool.

 In your GeoServer data folder (usually in ``<installation>/.opengeo/data_dir/data``), create a folder called ``extremadura_highway`` for our output data.
 In this new folder, create another folder called ``0`` and copy the base (reprojected) shapefile into it.
 It is important for our remaining examples to use a projected layer as we will be using distances in meters to set tolerances for the generalization process.

 Now open a console window in the data folder and enter the following: